dcos/dcos-docs/1.8/administration/id-and-access-mgt/managing-authentication.md

 Authentication is only supported for DC/OS CLI version 0.4.3 and above.
 See [here](/docs/1.8/usage/cli/update/) for upgrade instructions.

-The DC/OS CLI stores the token in a configuration file in the `.dcos` directory under the home directory of the user running the CLI.
+The DC/OS CLI stores the authentication token in a configuration file in the `.dcos` directory under the home directory of the user running the CLI.
 This token can be used with the curl command to access DC/OS APIs, using curl or wget.
-For example, `curl -H 'Authorization: token=<token>' http://cluster`.
+For example, `curl -H 'Authorization: token=<authentication-token>' http://cluster`.

 1. Run this CLI command to authenticate to your cluster: